On a conjecture of Kashiwara relating Chern and Euler classes of O-modules: Abstract

 \section{Abstract}

 In this note we prove a conjecture of Kashiwara, which states that the Euler class of a coherent analytic sheaf $\ff$ on a complex manifold $X$ is the product of the Chern character of $\ff$ with the Todd class of $X$.
-This gives a functorial proof of the Grothendieck-Riemann-Roch theorem in Dolbeault cohomology for complex manifolds.
+As a corollary, we obtain a functorial proof of the Grothendieck-Riemann-Roch theorem in Hodge cohomology for complex manifolds.

-\section{introduction}
+\section{Introduction}